wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 One thing that differs from the handling of `Region` command is that, the `Endpoint` command event is not destroyed in the loop.
 Instead, it is added to the data member, `initReceiveQ`, such that the message can also be read by its containing component during initialization.
+The memory link object provides such an interface, namely, `recvInitData()`, for the containing component to read event objects that are added into `initReceiveQ`.
+Correspondingly, the containing component may also send initializing messages via the memory link by calling `sendInitData()` on the link object, the implementation of which is simply wrapping `sendInitData()` of `class Link`.

+Event objects with unknown commands are just inserted into `initReceiveQ`, such that the containing component may read them in their `init()` functions.

 ### Cache Object Construction